2026 TMDSAS Activities Section Guide

 Your Chronology of Activities is automatically built based on the information you enter in each of the other sections of the application.
 You are required to account for all time and every activity between high school graduation and August of the year you submit your application.
 Any and all gaps greater than three months must have a record.

-Attention to Detail For Your Entire TMDSAS Application
+Attention to Detail for Your Entire TMDSAS Application